-IVCF / YFC / the Navigator Member Tuition Bursary - For full-time staff of the Inter-Varsity Christian Fellowship (IVCF) / Youth for Christ (YFC) who are studying full-time at Tyndale are eligible to get 25% off the tuition fee.
+IVCF / YFC / P2C Staff Tuition Bursary - For full-time staff members of the Inter-Varsity Christian Fellowship (IVCF) / Youth for Christ (YFC)/Power to Change (P2C) who are studying at Tyndale are eligible for a 25% discount on the tuition fee.
 A supporting document confirming valid membership is required.